xiaoseanguo/Instacart/README.md

 - Repeat sales
 - Combination of both

+The third goal of this project is to perform market basket analysis to find closely associated items.
 Shoppers browse through virtual platforms such as Instacart very differently from brick and mortar stores.
-Therefore, there are new opportunities for Instacart to drive sales volume or increase user base, unavailable to physical stores.
-For instance, selling a staple product at a loss is a physical retailer strategy to entice shoppers to come to the store and purchase more items.
+Therefore, there are unique opportunities for Instacart to drive sales volume or to increase user base, unavailable to physical stores.
+For instance, selling a staple product at a loss is a physical retailer strategy to entice shoppers to come to the store and purchase additional items.
 However, this strategy is less effective for Instacart since it takes much less time and effort to open a website than to drive to a store.
 Furthermore, store layout and shelf layout are not available to Instacart to promote the visibility of specific items.
 As an alternative, Instacart can provide recommendations to items that are commonly bought together.
-Consequently, another goal of this project is to perform market basket analysis to find closely associated items.

 # Dataset